wroberts4/3dwinds/docs/source/usage.rst

     lat_long is saved to to old_latitude.txt, old_longitude.txt, new_latitude.txt, new_longitude.txt,
     and wind_info.hdf5 (under the group "lat_long") in a new directory by the name of the displacement file appended with "_output", which will be created where the script is ran.
-Thus displacement_data must be provided in order to save area to a file.
+Thus displacement_data must be provided in order to save lat_long to a file.

 ::